TigerGraph raises $105M Series C for its enterprise graph database – TechCrunch

 TigerGraph, a well-funded enterprise startup that provides a graph database and analytics platform, today announced that it has raised a $105 million Series C funding round.
 The round was led by Tiger Global and brings the company’s total funding to over $170 million.

-“TigerGraph is leading the paradigm shift in connecting and analyzing data via scalable and native graph technology with pre-connected entities versus the traditional way of joining large tables with rows and columns,” said TigerGraph found and CEO, Yu Xu.
+“TigerGraph is leading the paradigm shift in connecting and analyzing data via scalable and native graph technology with pre-connected entities versus the traditional way of joining large tables with rows and columns,” said TigerGraph founder and CEO, Yu Xu.
 “This funding will allow us to expand our offering and bring it to many more markets, enabling more customers to realize the benefits of graph analytics and AI.”

 Current TigerGraph customers include the likes of Amgen, Citrix, Intuit, Jaguar Land Rover and UnitedHealth Group.
 Using a SQL-like query language (GSQL), these customers can use the company’s services to store and quickly query their graph databases.
 At the core of its offerings is the TigerGraphDB database and analytics platform, but the company also offers a hosted service, TigerGraph Cloud, with pay-as-you-go pricing, hosted either on AWS or Azure.
 With GraphStudio, the company also offers a graphical UI for creating data models and visually analyzing them.

 The promise for the company’s database services is that they can scale to tens of terabytes of data with billions of edges.
-Its customers use the technology for a wide variety of use cases, including fraud detection, customer 360, IoT, AI, and machine learning.
+Its customers use the technology for a wide variety of use cases, including fraud detection, customer 360, IoT, AI and machine learning.

 Like so many other companies in this space, TigerGraph is facing some tailwind thanks to the fact that many enterprises have accelerated their digital transformation projects during the pandemic.